grilhami/Reputation-Economics-IBM-Intern-Project/README.md

 - Use `cd scraper`.

-- Run:
-Mac/Linux: `export PYTHONPATH=/path/to/orm:$PYTHONPATH`.
-Windows: Change the system variable to include the path to `orm` folder.
+- Run for Mac/Linux: `export PYTHONPATH=/path/to/orm:$PYTHONPATH`.
+For Windows: Change the system variable to include the path to `orm` folder.
-Alternative: Copy the `orm.py` file into the same directory that you run your script (whether scraper or inference/insight).
 Replace `/path/to/orm` to the full path of the `orm` folder.

+- An alternative: Copy the `orm.py` file into the same directory that you run your script (whether scraper or inference/insight).

 - In `main_scrapper.py`, change the index value of list of company names as required (line 87-89).